-ENVIRONMENT STUDY: Study of the child's immediate environment leads over to history and geography of the neighbourhood.
+ENVIRONMENT STUDY: Study of the child’s immediate environment leads over to history and geography of the neighbourhood and the Cape Peninsula.

 NATURE STUDY: Transition from imaginative treatment of the kingdom of nature to more objective study.
 Elementary study of the human being.
 Specialised animal characteristics are discovered and appreciated, in particular in relation to the human being.

 SECOND AND THIRD LANGUAGES: Afrikaans and Xhosa continued.
-Writing and reading of simple prose.
+Writing own sentences and reading simple prose.

 ARTS AND TECHNOLOGY: Painting and drawing.
 Embroidery, including cross stitch and design.
 Clay modelling.
 Eurythmy.
 Theory of music.
 Recorder playing.
 Singing in rounds.